 \subsection{Sparse Schur Complement for a Thin Slab}

-In sparse direct solvers for elliptic partial differential equations (PDEs), compressing and factorizing sparse matrices is often necessary.
+In sparse direct solvers for elliptic PDEs, compressing and factorizing sparse matrices is often necessary.
 Accessing matrix entries directly is computationally challenging, and randomized sketching techniques are frequently used to accelerate and simplify nested dissection solvers.

 Consider solving the constant-coefficient Helmholtz equation with zero body load and prescribed Dirichlet boundary conditions on a domain $\Omega$:

 Discretizing with second-order finite differences leads to the linear system $\mtx{A} \mtx{u} = \mtx{f}$ to solve.
 To solve this system efficiently, the domain $\Omega$ is partitioned into \textit{thin slabs}, where one dimension is constrained to be electrically small, as demonstrated in \cite{yesypenko2024slablu,engquist2011sweeping}.